f4lco/libyear-gradle-plugin/README.md

 ## Changelog

+### 0.1.4

+The violators report now excludes up-to-date dependencies which contribute zero seconds to the accumulated libyears.

 ### 0.1.3

 The plugin now also considers repositories defined in the settings script (`settings.gradle` or `settings.gradle.kts`) in addition to the project's repositories depending on the [repositories mode][repo-mode].
 Previously, the plugin processed only the project's repositories.